deennyy/dotfiles/README.md

 And set the GTK themes in ```lxappearance```. **(set hinting style to slight and antialiasing to on if you stowed fonts)**

+Also change "alacritty" in rc.xml and config.pl if you want to use another terminal emulator.

 # zsh setup:
 Install ```zsh``` and ```zsh-syntax-highlighting``` and then:
 ```